TariqAHassan/BioVida/docs/GettingStarted.rst

     # - Full Name:    Curated Gene-Disease Associations
     # - Description:  The file contains gene-disease associations from UNIPROT, CTD (human subset),
     #                 ClinVar, Orphanet, and the GWAS Catalog.

-This database will be cached to allow to fast access in the future.

 As with the ``OpeniInterface()`` class above, it is easy to gain access to the most recent ``pull`` and related information.